 Did you find there to be a sense of community at UNE Online?

 Absolutely!
 That’s actually one of the reasons that I re-enrolled at UNE after my undergrad.
 I loved the school the first time, and the second time it didn’t disappoint at all!
 I’ve found everyone to be very collaborative, and supportive as we critique and encourage each other.
 My classmates have been great.
 We’ve spent nearly three years together at this point, and it’s exciting to really be able to see the growth within them – and also myself – as we’ve moved through this program together.

 If there’s one thing you would want a potential student to know before starting in this program, what would it be?

 The one thing that I wish I’d had in mind at the outset, is that you need to be flexible.
 You can’t go in with a specific topic or a specific idea, or timeline in your head.
 You have to allow yourself to open up to the educational experience because that’s the only way you’re really going to have growth.

 If you are interested in the Ed.D. program at UNE Online, or if you would like more information, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at email@example.com.

 Ready to apply?
-Fill out an online application now at go.une.edu/apply.
+Fill out an online application at online.une.edu/gateway-portal-page.